pierre-rouleau/usrhome/readme.rst

 as this is shown in the Kali Linux, where zsh is the default shell.

-Rust is not installed in that system but it uses the same USRHOME configuration as the others (with the temporary exception of enabling tracing).
+Rust is not installed in that system but it uses the same USRHOME *common* configuration as the others (with the temporary exception of enabling tracing) and the shell prints a warning.

 .. figure:: res/Kali-Linux-zshell.png

+It would be possible to move the request to use Rust from the common configuration file (in this case the file usrcfg/do-user.sh, that has logic similar to the `example template file for do-user.sh`_ ) into a node-specific file that the usrcfg logic could identify.
+That could be done by the do-user.sh in the way that the `usrcfg do-user-zshrc.sh example file does`_.

+If you want to know how this all works, read on (and see the section titled `The Z Shell Startup, Dot Files and User Configuration`_).

 How to Set it Up